yaskovdev/blog/source/_posts/2024-11-29-first-glance-at-genetic-programming.md

 ---
 layout: post
-title: "Genetic Programming And The Push Language"
+title: "Intro To Genetic Programming: Can Evolution Write Computer Programs?"
 date: 2024-11-29 14:41:57
 show_date: true
 image: /assets/tallinn.png
 categories: [ genetic-programming, push ]
 comments: true
-excerpt: What would the check if an integer number is even look like if the program was "written" by the evolution?
+excerpt: Evolution is a powerful force.
+It has created the human brain, the eye's retina and the tapir.
+But can it write computer programs?
 ---

-## Can Evolution Write Computer Programs?
+Evolution is a powerful force.
+It has created the human brain, the eye's retina and the tapir.
+But can it write computer programs?

-### Genetic Algorithms
+# Genetic Algorithms

-I'm sure you have heard about the genetic algorithms.
-They are [a method of solving optimization problems that is based on natural selection, the process that drives biological evolution](https://www.mathworks.com/help/gads/what-is-the-genetic-algorithm.html).
+I'm sure you have heard about the [genetic algorithms](https://www.mathworks.com/help/gads/what-is-the-genetic-algorithm.html).
+They are a method of solving optimization problems that is based on natural selection, the process that drives biological evolution.

 One classic (and somewhat artificial) example of the problem that can be solved by the genetic algorithms is the backpack problem.

+It goes like this.
 You have a backpack and a set of items.
 Each item has a weight and a value.
 You have to put the items into the backpack so that the total weight does not exceed the maximum weight of the backpack and the total value of the items is maximized.

 For example, you have a backpack that can hold `5 kg` and the following items: